regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 ### Attack 3 : Credentials Hijacking

 This third type of attack was referenced in the 2005 Watchfire study.
-Most proxy are now engineered well enough to prevent this from hapenning.
-It is now very hard to have a proxy sending a query to a backend, reusing the same connection as the one used on a previous unclosed communication  (or I did not try hard enough, maybe).
+Most proxy are now engineered well enough to prevent this from hapenning. <strike>It is now very hard to have a proxy sending a query to a backend, reusing the same connection as the one used on a previous unclosed communication  (or I did not try hard enough, maybe).</strike>.
+I did miss some tests here, having backend connection pooling is not rare at all.
+But usually it is done by HTTP agents which are robust enough to avoid being transmitters of splitting attacks (@see next part for transmitters and splitters).

 The trick was to inject a partial query in the stream, and wait for the regular user query, coming in the same backend connection and added to the partial